IFSA Pontificia Universidad Católica del Perú

 In addition to the two mandatory courses, students will choose three courses from PUCP’s course offerings.

 PUCP also offers a specialized academic concentrations in gender.
 Students choose their 3 additional courses from the following options: General Theory of Gender Relations (semester 1 only) (DEG), Gender, Culture and Development (DEG), Developmental Strategies (DEG), Seminar on Law and Gender (Law School), Gender and Mental Health (Psychology), Psychology of Gender (Sociology), Gender: Social Processes and Institutions (Sociology), Gender Relations (Anthropology)

 Art History, Anthropology, Archeology, Architecture, Cities, Dance, Economics, Education, Fine Arts, Gender Studies, History, Music, Philosophy, Linguistics, Political Science, Psychology, Religion, Sociology, Spanish, Theatre, Urban Studies

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation lasts 10-15 days and takes place in Lima.
 The orientation includes airport pickup; sessions on academics, health and safety, housing, visa/residence procedures; introduction to Argentine culture and living in Buenos Aires; discussion of academic differences, expectations, course registration; sessions on academics, life with a host family, and host-university integration, led by IFSA staff; information on safety, security, health, and wellness.

 Number of Students

 Homestay only.
-Two meals per day (breakfast and dinner) and one meal on Sunday are provided.
+Three meals a day are provided for students.
 Haverford students may not opt for independent off-campus housing – that is, housing not arranged by the program.